exercism/javascript/concepts/objects/about.md

 The `for…in` loop has a pitfall in case the object has [inherited keys][concept-inheritance].
 Those will also be visited by the `for…in` loop.
-You can avoid this by skipping over them like shown below.
+You usually want to avoid this so you need to skip over them like shown below.

 ```javascript
 for (let key in obj) {